what is a crm

 Who should use a CRM?

-Any modern business should choose to use CRM software.
-It helps all their teams, from sales to marketing and recruiting, as it’s the main point of truth.
+Any modern business should choose to use CRM software, especially if they have sales teams, marketing experts, or recruiting people, as it’s the main point of truth.
 All relevant information about leads and customers can be easily accessed by the entire organization.
-Customer Relationship Management tools also connect to other applications, so data can be pushed to it, making sure that you always have up-to-date information at hand.
+Customer relationship management tools also connect to other applications, so data can be pushed to it, making sure that you always have up-to-date information at hand.

 The resulting benefit is that it’s easier for your team to collaborate with each other, plan marketing campaigns, upsell clients, and scale the business.